 The Default Rule Favors Flexibility

 One of the most important features of a revocable living trust is the ability to change it.
-Arizona law presumes that a trust can be revoked or amended unless the trust document itself says otherwise.
-That distinction matters.
-If the word "irrevocable" does not appear in the trust, the settlor retains full control.
+The law presumes that an existing trust can be revoked or amended unless the trust document itself says otherwise.
+If the word "irrevocable" does not appear in the original trust, the settlor retains full control.

 Unless the terms of a trust expressly provide that the trust is irrevocable, a settlor may revoke or amend the trust subject to any limitations prescribed in the terms of the trust.

-A.R.S. § 14-10602(A)Revocation can happen in several ways: by following the method described in the trust itself, through a later will or codicil that references the trust, or by any signed writing that shows clear intent.
-The trust does not need to be formally "torn up" to be revoked.
-A signed letter or new will can do the job.
+A.R.S. § 14-10602(A)Revocation can happen in several ways.
+The settlor can follow the method described in the trust itself.
+They can also use a later will or codicil that references the trust.
+Any signed writing that shows clear intent is enough.
+To avoid confusion, it is best to follow the method your trust administration plan already describes.
+The original trust does not need to be physically destroyed to be revoked.

 When Spouses Create a Joint Trust

-Arizona is a community property state, and joint trusts are common among married couples.
+Joint trusts are common among married couples.
 This statute draws an important line between community property and separate property within the trust.
-Either spouse can revoke the trust as to their share of community property, but amending it requires both spouses to act together.
+Either spouse can revoke the existing trust as to their share of community property.
+However, amending it requires both spouses to act together.
+These legal requirements protect both parties.

 To the extent the trust consists of community property, the trust may be revoked by either spouse acting alone as to that spouse's share of the community property but may be amended only by joint action of both spouses.